 1. Before and After Events:

-These events fires before an action occurs and before SharePoint has written any data to the content database.
+These events fire before an action occur and before SharePoint has written any data to the content database.
 For this reason, Before events are always synchronous.

 You can identify Before events because their member names end with the “-ing” suffix – for example, ItemAdding, ListAdding.